tradingview/charting-library-tutorial/documentation/datafeed-implementation.md

 ## Why you need an external data source

 The Charting Library is used to display financial data, but it doesn't contain any data itself.
 Whatever you have, a web API, a database or a CSV file, you can display your data in the Charting Library.

 In this example, we'll use a web API integration of [CryptoCompare][cryptocompare-website-url] (also [CryptoCompare API][cryptocompare-api-url]).

 ## How the datafeed works

 Datafeed is an Object you supply to the TradingView Widget.
-It has a set of methods like "getBars" or "resolveSymbol" that are called by the Charting Library in certain cases.
+It has a set of methods like `getBars` or `resolveSymbol` that are called by the Charting Library in certain cases.
 The datafeed returns results using callback functions.

 ## onReady

 [Link to the doc][onready-docs-url].

 This method is used by the Charting Library to get a configuration of your datafeed (e.g. supported resolutions, exchanges and so on).

 This is the first method of the datafeed that is called.

 We'll use the following configuration for our datafeed sample: